cinnData/PythonBootcamp/[PY-04] Python data containers.md

 Out[14]: True
 ```

-*Note*.
-These operators work in the same way for other data containers like ranges or tuples (see below), or NumPy arrays (see lecture PY-06).
+These operators work in the same way for other data containers like ranges or tuples (see below).
+Also or NumPy arrays that will appear later in this course.

 ## Strings as sequences

 In Python, strings and lists are two types of **sequences** and, indeed, a string is managed as a list of characters.
-Nevertheless, there are some differences which are worth to be mentioned.
+Nevertheless, there are some differences which rae worth to be mentioned.
 First, using the square brackets with a string produces always a substring.
 But slicing a list produces a sublist, and it is not the same as extracting items from the list.
 The following examples illustrate this.

 ```
 In [15]: mylist[2:3]